Company

 Do you have a single or two reactors in series?

 This depends on the effluent quality required.
 If it is a standalone OxyMem MABR system we typically design with three reactors in series to achieve N-NH4 concentrations of less than 1mg/l.
-If the OxyMem system is being deployed as an additional aeration capacity, then it can be added to any aerobic part of the current treatment process.

 How many days does it take to build up the biofilm?